-Focus area Objective 2023 Actions Status Comments: 2023 performance Provide an open, 11.
-The More in Common Committee has embedded our Inclusion Groups; our people know and understand who and what our Inclusion Groups are 2 Our More in Common Committee supported the embedding of nine inclusion groups that run across the business with c.
+Focus area Objective 2023 Actions Status Comments: 2023 performance Provide an open, supportive.
+11. The More in Common Committee has embedded our Inclusion Groups; our people know and understand who and what our Inclusion Groups are ⊘ Our More in Common Committee supported the embedding of nine inclusion groups that run across the business with c.
 180 participants.
-The inclusion groups share news, updates and events on Engage (internal communications platform) and LinkedIn. supportive, inclusive environment that ensures everyone 12.
-We have adopted gender-neutral drafting throughout our legal brands 9 Gender Neutral Language Guidelines have been developed and proposed to the Board where they were agreed.
-Diversity & Inclusion Engage educate people i wellbeir initiative Provide practica emotion support those we need it a levels of authentic 13.
-Conduct a review of the Reasonable Adjustments we provide to those with disabilities, and ensure we are aligned to our Disability Committed Employer pledge (3) The reasonable adjustments for those with disabilities have been reviewed for Ampa.
+The inclusion grous share news, updates and events on Engage (internal communications platform) and LinkedIn. inclusive environment that ensures everyone 12.
+We have adopted gender-neutral drafting throughout our legal brands (9) Gender Neutral Language Guidelines have been developed and proposed to the Board where they were agreed. can be their authentic selves 13.
+Conduct a review of the Reasonable Adjustments we provide to those with disabilities, and ensure we are aligned to our Disability Committed Employer pledge (5) The reasonable adjustments for those with disabilities have been reviewed for Ampa.
 Embrace (disability inclusion group) is developing a plan to help progress our Disability confident employer status to Level 2.
-Engage and educate our people in wellbeing initiatives 14.
+Diversity & Inclusion Engage and educate our people in wellbeing initiatives 14.
 Measure the engagement of our wellbeing initiatives for our people across all areas of wellbeing (financial, physical, social and mental) (3) The Wellbeing inclusion group was set up in the second half of 2023.
-Developments during this period included launching a photo competition with c.
+Developme during this period included launching a photo competition with c.
 60 participants and creating a book swap in some offices involving c.
 40 people.
 Provide practical and emotional support for 15.
-Every hub has a MHFA 2 Ampa had 41 Mental Health First Aiders in 2023 across offices and brands, who supported Ampa people and met fortnightly online for supervision sessions with an external counsellor coach. those who need it at all levels of the organisation 16.
-We have identified a senior leader/ member to be a Wellbeing Champion 2 Louise Ingram (Ampa member) is the Accountable Member for Wellbeing and has led the Wellbeing inclusion group.
+Every hub has a MHFA ⊘ Ampa had 41 Mental Health First Aiders in 2023 across offices and brands, who supported Ampa people and met fortnightly online for supervision sessions with external counsellor coach. those who need it at all levels of the organisation 16.
+We have identified a senior leader/ member to be a Wellbeing Champion ⊘ Louise Ingram (Ampa member) is the Accountable Member for Wellbeing and haled the Wellbeing inclusion group.